 - Phones don’t offer any vlogging-specific equipment or tools.
 But many of our vlogging camera picks, and many other cameras out there, come with kits specifically designed to help bloggers, vloggers, and other types of professionals.
 For more advanced cameras, this also includes the ability to switch out between different lenses for different shots, something that phones just can’t do.
 Different lenses (typically measured by millimeter) can allow you to get wider or long-focus shots.
 These lenses aren’t as important in vlogging, but they can still help with tricky shots!

 - Smartphone storage space is often limited.
 Cameras, especially with memory card compatibility, offer a lot more dedicated space for your videos so you can hold and transfer videos more easily.

 A final point about cameras and vlogging: It doesn’t matter where you plan to post your video, it will benefit greatly from video editing software.
 We highly suggest that you get a video editor and become proficient at using it as soon as you can.
 A polished video depends on sharp editing, overlays, smart cuts, and other features that require the right software.

-Fortunately, there are a number of free options available if you don’t already have a video editing app.
-Find a solution that provides the tools you need for general video editing and vlogging specific (look for YouTube friendly apps).
+Fortunately, there are several free options available if you don’t already have a video editing app.
+Find a solution that provides the tools you need for general video editing and vlogging specific (look for YouTube-friendly apps).

 If it looks a little overwhelming, search for simpler programs: many video editors can work right from your phone or tablet if you need a speedy method of preparing your videos…just don’t skip this step, it really makes a difference!